Adam-Isaak-dev/Adam-Isaak-dev.github.io/_posts/2020-11-24-writing-task-4.md

 title:  "HTML and CSS"
 date:   2020-11-24 17:15:00 -0600
 categories: blog-post writing-task
+image: /assets/20-11-24/code.png
+image.thumbnail: /assets/20-11-24/HTML_CSS_logos.svg
 ---

 Have you ever wondered what is behind the websites you visit?
 HTML (HyperText Markup Language) and CSS (Cascading Style Sheets) form the backbone of the websites you visit daily on a daily basis.
-So let’s take a walk and find out how HTML and CSS work.
+Here is a short overview of how HTML and CSS work.

 ---
 ## HTML